Privacy Policy

 Accounts are limited to ages 13 and older.
 Before you can create an account, we ask for your year of birth on a neutral age screen.
 If you indicate you are under 13, we do not create an account or collect the account data described in Section 1 (profile, bookmarks, page-visit history, practice data).
 Visitors under 13 can still use the reference content, tools, and interactive features anonymously, without signing in.
 We store only the birth year you provide — not a full date of birth — and use it solely to apply this age limit.

-If you are under 13, please also do not submit your email address through the PDF download modal, leaderboard, contact form, or chatbot.
+Every place that captures an email address — the PDF download modal, the “notify me” search prompt, the contact form, and the chatbot — requires you to confirm you are 13 or older before the email is stored.
+If you are under 13, please do not submit your email address.
 If we learn that we have collected personal information from a child under 13 without verifiable parental consent, we will delete that information promptly.
 Parents or guardians who believe their child has provided personal data may contact us using the information below, and we will delete it.

 9. Data Retention